Updated on: Apr 17th, 2025

 Forgot to submit the rent receipts to your employer at the time of proof submission?
 Well, you can still claim exemption on HRA while filing your income tax return.
 Adjust your taxable income to include the benefit from HRA.
 If tax has been deducted by your employer in excess, you can always claim a refund of the same.

-PAN of Landlord is compulsory to submit if the rent payment to your landlord exceeds Rs.8,333 per month.
-A new notification from the Income Tax Department requires all tenants who pay rent in excess of Rs.1,00,000 per year to mention landlords’ PAN is compulsorily to be mentioned in your income tax return.
-This is to deter landlords’ from hiding rental income and to deter employees from claiming excess rent as deduction than the actual payment.
+It is compulsory to submit the PAN of the landlord if the rent payment exceeds Rs.8,333 per month.
+A new notification from the Income Tax Department requires all tenants who pay rent exceeding Rs.1,00,000 per year to mention the PAN of their landlord compulsorily in the tax return.
+This is to deter landlords from hiding rental income and to deter employees from claiming excess rent as a deduction rather than the actual payment.
 Read more on this.

-Note: If you are living on rent and do not receive HRA as a part of your salary, then you can claim a similar deduction under section 80GG.
-Find out complete details here.
+Note: If you are living on rent and do not receive HRA as a part of your salary, then you can claim a similar deduction under Section 80GG.